Subscribe to get access

 Ford will work with GE as its network provider and supplier of electric vehicle charging stations; networked stations will help Ford understand charging usage and plan for future installations.

-3. Ford electrified vehicles have logged an estimated 65 million electric miles over the last 18 months.
-Ford now offers six electrified vehicles, including Focus Electric, C-MAX Energi and Fusion Energi plug-in hybrids, and C-MAX and Fusion hybrid vehicles.
+Ford electrified vehicles have logged an estimated 65 million electric miles over the last 18 months.

-So Ford Motor Company in conjunction with GE, will supply vehicle charging stations at Ford facilities nationwide.
+Ford now offers four plug-in electrified vehicles.
+That’s including Mustang Mach E, Focus Electric, C-MAX Energi and Fusion Energi plug-in hybrids and GE has the charge.
+For they will supply vehicle charging stations at Ford facilities nationwide.
 It is beginning with facilities in and around its headquarters.

 Ford began installing GE WattStation™ charging stations across its North American campuses.
 Thereby finally developing a workplace charging network at nearly every Ford facility in the United States and Canada.

 With the new charging network, Ford employees commuting to their jobs from up to 21 miles away in plug-in hybrid vehicles.
-Fusion Energi and C-MAX Energi are able to drive entirely on electric power to and from work in certain circumstances.
+Fusion Energi and C-MAX Energi and now the Ford Mustang Mach E are able to drive entirely on electric power to and from work in certain circumstances.

 Therefore having to move their vehicles once they are fully charged constitutes a serious downside to driving electric.
 So Ford, expanding its network to accommodate existing demand and anticipated greater adoption of electrified vehicles.